 Many shops have programs where you can rent a violin for as cheap as $10-$15/month.
 It would be better to go that route for a little bit better violin than to pay $99 for a cheap one online, as it will encourage you to learn, and most importantly give you the ability to not have so many headaches through the process of learning.

 Here are some things you would say to yourself if you purchased a cheap violin most likely online.

 Are there some good Chinese violins?

 If you are interested in learning more about Chinese violins vs. European violins, read my other violinist.com article that I wrote a while back that gives you a very different tone regarding Chinese violins that are more expensive.
 You can really hit a home run at the higher price points, but for under $100 (and sometimes even under $500) you’ll have a hard time finding something of good quality.
-I don't sell any violins under $100 at
+I don't have any

 So what should you buy?

 There is a lot that I can say about various price ranges and normally the higher up you go the better the violin you will get—but not always.
 I’ll leave more of that for another day but for now, I hope I have convinced you that buying a violin under $100 is not the best idea in the world.
 In fact it’s a recipe for disaster.

 This article has been archived and is no longer accepting comments.